cohnen/takos-mcp/README.md

-# Context7 MCP - Up-to-date Docs For Any Cursor Prompt
+# Takos MCP - Up-to-date Docs For Any Cursor Prompt

-## ❌ Without Context7
+## ❌ Without Takos

 LLMs rely on outdated or generic information about the libraries you use.
 You get: